tk-1118/stk-kilocode/apps/kilocode-docs/docs/features/custom-modes.md

 ### 1. Ask Kilo!
 (Recommended)

-You can quickly create a basic custom mode by asking Kilo Code to do it for you.
+You can quickly create a basic custom mode by asking HN Code to do it for you.
 For example:

 ```
 Create a new mode called "Documentation Writer".
 It should only be able to read files and write Markdown files.
 ```

-Kilo Code will guide you through the process, prompting for necessary information and creating the mode using the preferred YAML format.
+HN Code will guide you through the process, prompting for necessary information and creating the mode using the preferred YAML format.

 ### 2. Using the Prompts Tab

-1. **Open Prompts Tab:** Click the <Codicon name="notebook" /> icon in the Kilo Code top menu bar
+1. **Open Prompts Tab:** Click the <Codicon name="notebook" /> icon in the HN Code top menu bar
 2. **Create New Mode:** Click the <Codicon name="add" /> button to the right of the Modes heading
 3. **Fill in Fields:**